 Finally, for the angler who wants to capture a variety of fish, The Bottom of the South, a region on the farthest southern tip of the country, offers the widest range of fish.
 The area’s small streams and larger rivers are well-suited for fly fishing.

 If the prospect of trekking through New Zealand on your own is daunting, don’t worry.
 The country offers a wide range of charter and guided opportunities for sports fishers, ranging from deep-sea fishing excursions to guided river trips.
 The cost for these sort of guided sports fishing vary depending on the length of the trip, the experience of the guide, the extra amenities offered and the type of fishing.
 Typically, guides offer discounts for larger groups.
+Also, getting the best gear including life vests is important, to learn more read this article.

 People are drawn to New Zealand for combining the thrill of fishing and the satisfaction of respecting eco rules and preserving the nature green and healthy.
 The excitement of catching fish is even bigger when fishermen know that they are not disturbing flora of their fishing spots.